koynoyno/chinesetab/README.md

 ✨ **Star** this repository to help to list it on OpenCollective (100 stars requires)

-✨ **[Share](https://docs.google.com/forms/d/e/1FAIpQLSeEHeXCMW9OXlkBk0tG7lxZgNbXqe2xharlv0STSH94DuM6FA/viewform)** with me what you like about the extension, I'm happy to hear from you

-✨ **[Sponsor](https://www.patreon.com/koyno)** the development if you love Chinese Tab.
-I have plans to develop another awesome Chinese extension, so
+✨ **[Sponsor](https://ko-fi.com/chinesetab)** the development if you love Chinese Tab.
+I have plans to develop another awesome Chinese extension, that's why

 <img align="left" src=images/panda_easter.png><h1>your support matters ~</h2>